Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 ### Groups

-Social actions against groups of people, rather than individuals, suffer from the lack of intimacy—in addition to the natural logistical issues.
-Any character in a group of a magnitude of “Crowd” or larger gains +2 to their Resolve.
+Social actions against groups of people, rather than individuals, suffer from the lack of intimacy, as well as logistics.
+Any social action taken against multiple characters with a magnitude of “Crowd” (50 people) or larger gains +2 to their Resolve and Guile.

-Crowds of magnitude “City” or larger cannot be addressed by a single roll.
+Crowds of magnitude “City” or larger cannot be addressed by a simple roll, and instead must be done through an Encounter.

 ### Perform Task